serille/Lap1-Unity/README.md

 ## How to play

-Start the game by reaching the right side of the main menu screen. <!-- Uncomment when implemented: Every player on the right side of the fallen tree trunk will be part of the game. -->
+Start the game by reaching the right border of the main menu screen with any player.
+Every player on the right side of the fallen tree trunk will be part of the game.

 Controls (standard US QWERTY layout):